Biobased content measurement and certification

 After the results have been validated, the product will be issued a certificate stating the precise percentage of biobased content.
 The certificate holder must inform Measurlabs about any changes to the product's composition.
 New tests are required when such changes are likely to affect biobased content.

 Biobased content certification is applicable to all carbon-containing products and materials, including raw materials, intermediates, finished products, and product families.
-The procedure, however, is slightly different depending on the product type.
 Products are divided into the following categories:

 Group I products: raw materials and chemicals that have been obtained using chemical synthesis and that are typically mixed with other materials to manufacture products.
 Examples include pure polyethylene terephthalate (PET) polymer and ethyl acetate.